nikaein/applab/README.md

-applab
+applab repository
 ======

-student android/iOS projects at eurecom.fr
+Student android/iOS projects at eurecom.fr.
 All the projects have the GPL v3 license.